flywheel-apps/bids-app-template/README.md

 [BIDS Apps](https://bids-apps.neuroimaging.io/about/) into
 [Flywheel Gears](https://github.com/flywheel-io/gears/tree/master/spec).

 To create a new BIDS App gear using this template click on "Use this template" above and then edit `run.py`, `manifest.json`, `Dockerfile` and other files as necessary to create your gear.
-Most of the changes you need to make are at the beginning of `run.py`.
+Most of the changes you need to make are at the beginning of `run.py` and `Dockerfile` (search for "editme").
 Python modules in `utils/` provide features to help set up the data to run on, call the BIDS App command, and then get the results into the output folder.
 This template was created specifically for gears that run on BIDS formatted data, but it can be a good start to any gear.
 The file `manifest.json` provides examples of inputs, configuration parameters, and references.
-This template can be uploaded as is and will run as a gear.
+After running the tests (which builds the Docker container), this template can be uploaded as is with `fw gear upload` and will run as a gear.

-Change the version number in the manifest to be:
+Change the version number in the manifest (in all three places) to be:

-    (gear) MAJOR .
-MINOR .
-PATCH _ (algorithm) MAJOR .
-MINOR .
-PATCH
+    MAJOR.MINOR.PATCH_MAJOR.MINOR.PATCH

+Where the first MAJOR.MINOR.PATCH refers to the _gear_ version and the second MAJOR.MINOR.PATCH refers to the _algorithm_ that the gear runs.

 Run the tests from the top level directory with: